leon-wbr/hitch/README.md

 ```

 In order to run the project continuously, use `cron.sh` to set up corresponding cronjobs to update the views and `hitchmap.conf` as a basic NGINX configuration.

-## Contributing

-Contributions are greatly appreciated and we are happy to help you get started with your first feature or bug fix.

-Join the conversation about a map for hitchhiking in our [Signal Chat](https://signal.group/#CjQKIDyYgIxcOUCEPYu8-JawC_tv1bcgkAhvbISRZkN45MMVEhCtydy3DOOCKEAE_tsR6g9s).

-File an [issue](https://github.com/bopjesvla/hitch/issues) if you have a feature request or found a bug.

-Perform a [pull request](https://github.com/bopjesvla/hitch/pulls) from your [fork](https://github.com/bopjesvla/hitch/fork) of the repository if you solved an issue.
-(It's best to file an issue first so we can discuss it and reference it in the PR.)

-### Linting

-We use Ruff for linting [https://docs.astral.sh/ruff/](https://docs.astral.sh/ruff/).
-The settings can be found in `ruff.toml`.

-To configure automatic linting for VS Code check out the extension [https://github.com/astral-sh/ruff-vscode](https://github.com/astral-sh/ruff-vscode).

 ## Data
 If you find the data collected and provided by hitchmap.com helpful, feel free to cite it using: